BackupTheBerlios/circe-svn/trunk/src/doc/README.txt

 Installing Circe:
  * Run "python setup.py install" to install Circe.
 Starting Circe:
- * Simply run "python circe.py" or double-click it. :)
+ * Simply run "python bin/circe.py" (or navigate to bin, double click on circe.py under Windows)

 These are the platforms Circe is known to work under:
  * Linux